 Saliva swabs should be collected at a minimum of 1 hour post breastfeeding.
 Insert a sterile cotton or polyester swab into the baby’s mouth between the gum and cheek and swirl for several seconds.
 Remove the swab and place it into a tube of UTM buffer for dispatch to laboratory.
 CHL Herpes/Syphilis Collection packs are suitable for collection, please contact LabInfo@cdhb.health.nz for stock requests.

 Amniotic fluid - recommended after 21 weeks gestation, however will test earlier.

-Fetal risk is dependent on the gestation at which maternal infection occurred, and whether it is primary infection or reactivation/ reinfection.
+Foetal risk is dependent on the gestation at which maternal infection occurred, and whether it is primary infection or reactivation/ reinfection.
 The greatest risks are in first trimester with primary infection.
-Prenatal diagnosis of fetal infection is performed with CMV nucleic acid tests (generally with PCR) on an amniocentesis sample.
-For optimal sensitivity and specificity, the amniocentesis needs to be performed >8 weeks after the suspected infection and usually >21 weeks gestation.
+Prenatal diagnosis of foetal infection is performed with CMV nucleic acid tests (generally with PCR) on an amniocentesis sample.
+For optimal sensitivity and specificity, the amniocentesis needs to be performed at least 8 weeks after the suspected infection and usually after 21 weeks gestation.
 Earlier amniotic fluid samples have a high falsely negative rate.

 Place specimen in PCR bag.

 Cytomegalovirus Nucleic acid extraction, qualitative PCR amplification and detection